Click Here First!

 And that’s it!
 Entire industries in Kisharia are centered around rune and sigil manipulation, but the elemental branches of magic oftentimes provide us with the most functional usage.

 I hope you enjoyed this Myth Tech presentation.
-Feel free to comment any questions.

 Myth Tech University Orientation